nabilatajrin/android-hello-world/README.md

-This app doesn't have any function
 # android-hello-world
+This is just a starter :D